INeedMenta1Help/Polar/README.md

 Its just one big **Overcomplicated** Calculator! x3

-Polar was created to be an easy entercne into programming, I designed the interpreter to be as forgiving as possible so that one small mistake does not completely break the entire program.
+Polar was created to be an easy way into programming, I designed the interpreter to be as forgiving as possible so that one small mistake does not completely break the entire program.

 ## **Updates**
 ### **14/11/2018**